GlenRSmith/Phibes/README.md

     `phibes add`

-    This step requires that you have a valid editor set in one of the environment variables `PHIBES_EDITOR` or `EDITOR`.

     You will be prompted for the item name, and an optional template name.

     The template name can be any named item already in your locker.
 If you provide a valid name, the contents of that item will be used for the initial contents of your new item.
 If you accept the default, "Empty", you will start with an empty document.